Acceleration: Units

 Acceleration has the dimensions of velocity (L/T) divided by time, i.e. L T^{−2}.
 The SI unit of acceleration is the metre per second squared (m s^{−2}); or "metre per second per second", as the velocity in metres per second changes by the acceleration value, every second.

 Other forms

 An object moving in a circular motion—such as a satellite orbiting the Earth—is accelerating due to the change of direction of motion, although its speed may be constant.
 In this case it is said to be undergoing centripetal (directed towards the center) acceleration.

+Apple suspended in an upward-moving elevator: it moves downward during initial acceleration and upward during deceleration (stopping).

 Proper acceleration, the acceleration of a body relative to a free-fall condition, is measured by an instrument called an accelerometer.
+Newton's second law is normally applied in an inertial reference frame.
+In a reference frame accelerating with acceleration $a$ (in one dimension), Newton's laws can still be used by introducing an inertial force (fictitious force) $F = -ma$ on a mass $m$, opposite the acceleration of the frame.
+This accounts for the tendency of the mass to maintain its inertial motion—to stay "as is," at rest or moving at constant velocity—while the frame accelerates.
+One example is that a person in an elevator feels heavier or lighter as the elevator accelerates or decelerates.
+If $m$ is known, measurement of the supporting force on the mass can be used to infer the acceleration; this is the principle of a mechanical accelerometer.
+In general relativity, gravity and inertial acceleration may be locally indistinguishable (see General relativity).

 In classical mechanics, for a body with constant mass, the (vector) acceleration of the body's center of mass is proportional to the net force vector (i.e. sum of all forces) acting on it (Newton's second law):